HVAC Installation Permits in

 Key code points for a HVAC Installation in Kent County: New HVAC equipment must meet regional Department of Energy SEER ratings and exterior condenser units must adhere to local residential noise ordinances and property setbacks.

-Estimated processing time in Kent County: 10 to 14 business days.
+Typical processing time for a jurisdiction of this size: 10 to 14 business days.

 Frequently Asked Questions